xxyzzzq/quex/demo/C/010/README.txt

   [2] "fill"      --> content is provided by user filling as dedicated region.
       "copy"      --> user provides content to be copied into its 'place'.

-The examples for without and with BufferFiller_Converter are 'compile-time' controlled by the macro '-DQUEX_EXAMPLE_WITH_CONVERTER'.
+The examples for without and with LexatomLoader_Converter are 'compile-time' controlled by the macro '-DQUEX_EXAMPLE_WITH_CONVERTER'.
 If it is present a converter-based buffer filler is compiled, otherwise, a plain buffer filler is compiled.